CopernicaMarketingSoftware/Documentation/ResponsiveEmail/api/post-html.md

 then these blocks will not be included in the returned HTML code.
 If you want to fetch the web version of an email, use the [/v1/webversion](../api/post-webversion) method instead.

+## Use personalization data

+If your template uses [personalization](../json/personalization) data, you can get an HTML representation for certain data by passing this data as a JSON object in the `data` property of your JSON.